jbusecke/xMIP/docs/index.rst

 The `preprocessing` module deals with 'cleaning' single variable datasets (e.g. from a single zarr store in the `pangeo CMIP6 cloud data <https://pangeo-data.github.io/pangeo-cmip6-cloud/>`_ or a dataset loaded from mulitple netcdf files on a local server/HPC).

+It is often desired to remove control run drift from the data before running analyses.
+Check out the `drift_removal` module for utilities based on aligning/detrending branched runs.

 Depending on your science goal, you might need to combine several datasets into members (multi variable datasets) or even further.
 These combination tasks are facilitated by the `postprocessing` module.
 This provides the ability to 'match and combine' datasets based on their attributes.
 For more detailed examples please check out the `Postprocessing` section.

+The `regionmask` module enables you to create basin masks for each model (and any other data with longitude/latitude values)

 ..
 I need to check out how to link the API sections and from within notebooks properly.
 Look into https://myst-nb.readthedocs.io/en/latest/